alexandre-touret/api-first-workshop/docs/workshop.md

 ![microcks upload](./img/microcks_upload.png)

-Go back to the ``APIs|Services`` menu and look into the ``Guitar Heaven Supply Chain API`` to check if there are samples now.
+Go back to the ``APIs|Services`` menu and look into the ``Guitar Heaven Supply Chain API`` to check if there is samples now.

 ![microcks asyncapi](./img/microcks_asyncapi.png)

 Unfortunately, we will not go further during this workshop.

 If you want to see a demo on how you can integrate Microcks & Kafka, you can check out [this example](https://github.com/microcks/microcks-quarkus-demo/blob/main/step-5-write-async-tests.md).